This post will be updated regularly as we take a closer look at the latest rumors surrounding the upcoming Xiaomi Mi 8.

-Xiaomi Mi 7 rumors about the release date are conflicting.
-According to Chinese leaker Mocha RQ, the smartphones could arrive in June, putting them two months behind their predecessor in Xiaomi’s typical annual release cycle.
+Chinese leaker Mocha RQ suggests that the device could arrive in June, putting it two months behind its predecessor in Xiaomi’s typical annual release cycle.
 Apparently, issues with the in-display fingerprint sensor technology caused the delay.

 A report from DigiTimes tells us a slightly different story.
-It claims the smartphones will be revealed sometime in the third quarter — between July and September.
-The publication says problems related to the 3D facial recognition solution the Mi 7 series will use pushed back the reveal date of the devices.
+It claims the smartphone will be revealed sometime in the third quarter — between July and September.
+This report was from last month, however, which means the information could be out-of-date.

-Xiaomi hasn’t shared any info about the Mi 7’s release date, so there’s no word on which report — if any — is correct.
+Xiaomi hasn’t shared any info about the Mi 8 release date, so there’s no word on which report — if any — is correct.
+Given that the phone will be launched at the end of May, though, a release in June seems most plausible at this point.

-- Rumors suggest they might feature an in-display fingerprint scanner.
+- Rumors suggest it might feature an in-display fingerprint scanner.

 - The smartphones may come with a 3D facial recognition feature.

 The firmware files also hint at a dual-camera setup on the back, so you can capture those fancy bokeh images.
-The camera is also said to offer AI-enhanced photography by recognizing different screens and automatically adjusting settings for optimum image capture.
-Details like megapixel count and aperture size are currently unknown.
+The camera is said to offer AI-enhanced photography by recognizing different screens and automatically adjusting settings for optimum image capture.
+An AI camera component has been suggested by more than one rumor.

-We expect other specs and features, like wireless charging, Android Oreo with the MIUI skin on top, and 64 or 128GB of storage — although a 256GB variant is also a possibility.
-We also hope the Mi 7 smartphones will be fully waterproof as opposed to being just splash resistant like the Mi 6.
-The headphone jack likely won’t make a return, which is a deal breaker for some, and there probably won’t be a microSD card slot on board.
+We also hope the Mi 8 smartphones will be fully waterproof as opposed to being just splash resistant like the Mi 6.
+The headphone jack isn’t likely to feature, which is a deal breaker for some, and there probably won’t be a microSD card slot on board.

-The Mi 7 and Mi 7 Plus sound like big upgrades over last year’s model.
-Larger displays, 3D facial recognition, an in-display fingerprint scanner, and top-of-the-line specs would make them great alternatives to the Samsung Galaxy S9, Huawei P20 Pro, and other 2018 flagships.
+The Mi 8 sounds like a big upgrade to last year’s model.
+A larger display, 3D facial recognition, an in-display fingerprint scanner, and top-of-the-line specs would make it a great alternative to the Samsung Galaxy S9, Huawei P20 Pro, and other 2018 flagships.

 |Xiaomi Mi |